ru-sta-05/codsoft-task3/README.md

-This is my third task
+This is my third task.

-A simple Calculator with clean layout made with html ,css, and javascripy
+A simple Calculator with clean layout made with html ,css, and javascript